Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

-Boxplots of C2ST-RFIs for the overspecified SFM in setting (1b) as well as for the underspecified FFM in setting (2a) are shown in Figures~\ref{fig:10a} and~\ref{fig:10b}, respectively.
+Boxplots of C2ST-RFIs for the overspecified SFM in setting (1b) as well as for the underspecified FFM in setting (2a) are shown in Figure \ref{fig:10}.
 C2ST-RFIs for the correctly specified models in settings (1a) and (2b) were nearly identical to C2ST-RFIs for (1b) and are not shown.
-The means of the sampling distributions of both KNN- and NN-based C2ST-RFIs appear to depend on $N$.
-C2ST-RFIs for both (1b) and (2a) start out larger than one when $N_{\test} = 750$, with RFIs for (1b) tending to one and RFIs for (2a) tending to values smaller than one as $N_{\test}$ increases.
+The means of the sampling distributions of C2ST-RFIs appear to depend on $N$.
+C2ST-RFIs for both (1b) and (2a) start out larger than one when $N_{\test} = 625$, with RFIs for (1b) tending to one and RFIs for (2a) tending to values smaller than one as $N_{\test}$ increases.
 These results suggest that the SFM fit its data almost perfectly and that the FFM fit its data relatively poorly, although classifiers overfitted to noise in the training data for small $N_{\train}$.
-The provisory cutoff of $0.9$ obtains similar rejection rates to those obtained by C2STs: essentially no C2ST-RFIs fall below the threshold in setting (1a) (i.e., the rejection rate remains near zero), all NN-based C2ST-RFIs in setting (2b) fall below the threshold as $N_{\test}$ increases (i.e., the rejection rate tends to one), and KNN-based C2ST-RFIs in setting (2b) start falling below the threshold for large $N_{\test}$ (i.e., the rejection rate slowly increases).
+The provisory cutoff of $0.9$ obtains similar rejection rates to those obtained by C2STs: essentially no C2ST-RFIs fall below the threshold in setting (1a) (i.e., the rejection rate remains near zero) and all C2ST-RFIs in setting (2b) fall below the threshold as $N_{\test}$ increases (i.e., the rejection rate tends to one).

-We assessed each GOF assessment method's computational efficiency by computing the total time required to sample all synthetic data and to fit (and possibly tune hyperparameters for) all associated classifiers.
-Total run times for C2STs and for C2ST-RFIs computed in simulation setting (2a) are shown in Figures~\ref{fig:11a} and~\ref{fig:11b}, respectively.
+We assessed each GOF assessment method's computational efficiency by computing the total time required to sample all synthetic data and to fit NN classifiers.
+Total run times for C2STs and C2ST-RFIs computed in simulation setting (2a) are shown in Figures~\ref{fig:11a} and~\ref{fig:11b}, respectively.
 Run times for other simulation settings were very similar and are not shown.
-Run times increase with increasing $N_{\test}$, with KNNs always running faster than NNs.
-For instance, when $N_{\test} = \num{10000}$, KNN-based C2STs and C2ST-RFIs have median run times around $4$ and $9$ seconds, respectively, whereas their NN-based counterparts have median run times around $18$ and $40$ seconds.
-This finding is likely attributable to the fact that no KNN hyperparameters are tuned during fitting as well as to the fact that $N$ is never extremely large (e.g., $N \geq \num{100000}$), in which case NNs would potentially be much faster than KNNs.
-Additionally, absolute run times are never prohibitively large, suggesting that the better-performing NNs are still a viable choice in practice.
+Run times remain close to constant as $N_{\test}$ increases, with median run times for C2STs and C2ST-RFIs staying around $84$ and $168$, respectively.
+These findings demonstrate that C2STs and C2ST-RFIs are viable GOF assessment methods even in the large $N$ setting.